June 2026 Snapshot

 Key Insights

 Manufacturing leaders score highest on Stakeholder (4.2/5) and Growth (3.9/5).
 Over the past six months, the most notable change is an increase in Technology orientation.
 Their leading priority is understanding customer problems deeply before proposing solutions, while their most pressing challenge is multiple places people have to go for information.
-They measure success through increase conversion rate and make decisions using power of two strategy: multiple plants for every strategic product.
+They measure success through increase conversion rate and make decisions using cross-functional hiring balance — assess team skill gaps and look for balance (qualitative vs. relational strengths) rather than procurement-only hiring.
 Language that resonates includes "innovation", "innovative", and "opportunity".

 What's changing for Manufacturing leaders?